TheLeoMag/Master-Thesis/README.md

 - **RAM**: 32 GB
 - **GPU**: NVIDIA RTX 3060 with 12 GB VRAM
 - **Storage**: ~100GB of free space (inkl.
 Memory paging)

+In case of memmory errors it is pissible to reduce the batch-size in Notebook 3 while calculating the pairwise_cosine similarity.

 To run this code, you will need:
 - Python >= 3.11